Determining Distributions of Security Means for WSNs based on the Model of a Neighbourhood Watch: -precision UDG Generator

-In the previous subsection, we relied on an algorithm that applies a binary search to determine the input parameters for our graph generator and produce graphs with desired properties.
-For our empirical analysis of the relation between the medium total coverage of the generation plane $\overline{A_\text{coverage}}$ and the variance of the node degree distribution as well as the variance of the local cluster coefficient, we determine the parameters in the same way.
-By means of these parameters, we then compute $40$ sample graphs for each of the discussed target parameter combinations by number of nodes $|V|$, medium average node degree $\overline{\deg_\text{avg}}$ and medium total coverage of the generation plane $\overline{A_\text{coverage}}$.
-A selection of $16$ of the resulting uniformly and randomly determined $\lambda$-precision UDGs is shown in Figure \ref{fig:example_graphs_area_coverage}.
+For our empirical analysis of the relation between the medium total coverage of the generation plane $\overline{A_\text{coverage}}$ and the variance of the node degree distribution as well as the variance of the local cluster coefficient, we determine the parameters with the same binary search utilised in the previous subsection.
+By means of these parameters, we compute $40$ sample graphs for each of the discussed target parameter combinations.
+The target parameters are number of nodes $|V|$, medium average node degree $\overline{\deg_\text{avg}}$ and medium total coverage of the generation plane $\overline{A_\text{coverage}}$.
+A selection of $16$ of the resulting uniformly and randomly determined $\lambda$-precision UDGs is displayed in Fig. \ref{fig:example_graphs_area_coverage}.

-The results of our evaluation are depicted in the Figures \ref{fig:dia_local_clustering} and \ref{fig:dia_node_deg_distribution}.
+The results of our evaluation are depicted in Fig. \ref{fig:dia_local_clustering} and \ref{fig:dia_node_deg_distribution}.
 The $x$ coordinate for each data point is located at the lower value of the respective range representing the medium total coverage of the generation plane $\overline{A_\text{coverage}}$ in both diagrams.
 Each data point represents the arithmetic mean over the variance of the local cluster coefficients and the list of node degrees per graph for a sample size of $40$ graphs.